luizkowalski/concurrent_rails/README.md

 ### Promises

 `Promises` is the recommended way from `concurrent-ruby` to create `Future`s as `Concurrent::Future` will be deprecated at some point.
-Similar to other classes, all you have to do is call `.future` helper and pass a task:
+Similar to other classes, all you have to do is call `.future` helper and pass a block:

 ```ruby
 irb(main):001:0> future = ConcurrentRails::Promises.future { sleep(5); 42 }